TIGRLab/datman/docs/datman_conf.rst

 FTP
 ***
-These settings manage SFTP access and are needed by scripts like dm_sftp.py that attempt to access one or more SFTP servers. **NOTE:** The SFTP server settings do NOT need to be defined in the main config file, but if you don't set defaults there you will have to ensure that the settings are provided in each study config file to avoid exceptions.
+These settings manage SFTP access and are needed by scripts, like dm_sftp.py, that interact with sftp servers.

 Required
 ^^^^^^^^